pulumi/pulumi/docs/design/clouds.md

 #### AWS-Specific Stacks

 As we saw above, AWS services are available as Stacks.
-Let us now look at how they are expressed in Mu metadata and, more interestingly, how they are transformed to underlying resource concepts.
+Let us now look at how they are expressed in Coconut metadata and, more interestingly, how they are transformed to underlying resource concepts.
 It's important to remember that these aren't "higher level" abstractions in any sense of the word; instead, they map directly onto AWS resources.
-(O course, other higher level abstractions may compose these platform primitives into more interesting services.)
+(Of course, other higher level abstractions may compose these platform primitives into more interesting services.)

 A simplified S3 bucket Stack, for example, looks like this: